 Collaborative Initiative

-The Modi@20 National Art Exhibition was the outcome of a multidisciplinary and multi-stakeholder approach, bringing together contributions from various sectors.
+The Modi@20 National Art Exhibition was developed through a multidisciplinary and collaborative approach involving:

 Rangta Arts